 - After selecting your device from the list, select Save to complete the installation of your device

 You should now have a working ‘Wink Relay’ device in your Things list!
 Open the device from your Things list and tap refresh to make sure everything is synced up.

-Use the instructions above and the Wink Relay wiki entry on ThingsThatAreSmart.wiki as a reference:
+Use the Wink Relay wiki entry on ThingsThatAreSmart.wiki as a reference:

 Important: Stop at step 32.
 You should not need the Root Package Disabler or any adb commands for this project.